Ludv1k/Oppdrag-4/README.md

 A python system that can:
 * Register new wares.
+* Delete new wares.
 * Show the stock of wares.
 * Search up wares.
-* Update amount of wares after recieving, or giving.
-* Show a simple report of stock.
+* Show a simple report of what items are in stocks.